 Seaplanes can spread aquatic nuisance species.
-Check out these videos produced by the Pacific States Marine Fisheries Commission – they contain background information on aquatic invasives as well as detailed instructions for inspection and decontamination.
 If you operate a seaplane, do your part to help prevent the spread of aquatic invasives by following these procedures: